greenm01/vb4x/docs/vb4x_specs.md

 In non-hostile systems, ships in a squadron may be reassigned to an already existing squadron if the new flagship's CR allows.
 Squadrons may constitute a solo flagship.
 Fighters remain housed within their respective carriers.

-Squadrons are newly commissioned only in systems with a functioning ship yard.
+Squadrons are newly commissioned only in systems with a functioning shipyard.

 ### 2\.3.3 Fleets